 Not bad political satire is filled with many American truisms.
 The film’s cynical tone makes it interesting to modern eyes.
 The Dark Horse, directed by Alfred E. Green (Dangerous), makes fun of both the American political machine and low information voters.
 The small budget hurts a bit, and it does lose steam halfway through, but this is a very entertaining programmer.

 The screenplay by Joseph Jackson and Wilson Mizner was based on an original idea by producer Darryl F. Zanuck.
 In typical 1930s fashion, Zanuck was inspired by newspaper articles.
 Elections were around the corner and the producer thought it would be a great idea to cash in on the political atmosphere that was suffocating the nation.
-It’s not a great film per se, but it anticipates classics like Preston Sturges’s The Great McGinty and Frank Capra’s State of the Union.
+It’s not a great film per se, but it anticipates classics like Preston Sturges’s The Great McGinty and Frank Capra’s Mr. Smith Goes to Washington and State of the Union.

-William, not a favorite of mine, walks away with the film.
-He was always good at playing heels.
-Kibbee is perfect as William’s patsy.
+Warren William, not a favorite of mine, walks away with the film.
+This is one of his best performances (he was always good at playing heels).
+Kibbee is pretty great too as William’s patsy.
 A reliable and very busy character actor, Kibbee was always a welcome addition to any film.

 Sadly, Davis is wasted in an inconsequential role.
 You could easily eliminate her character without losing anything.
 The real juicy female part is played by Vivienne Osborne (a silent movie star who ended up as a salesperson at a department store).
 She plays William’s bitchy wife.
 In retrospective, I’m sure Davis regretted not switching roles with Osborne.
 In later interviews, Davis did say that she liked the part mostly because it was a sign that her career was slowly moving upwards.